Diane Falkenhagen: Career

 For more than three decades Diane Falkenhagen has been creating and exhibiting art jewelry.
 A native Texan, Falkenhagen lives and works on west Galveston Island.

 Between 1992 and 1995, she lived in Brazil.
 Her time living in Brazil is reflected in her use of Latin American folklore in some of her art.

 Falkenhagen’s jewelry is held in private collections and is exhibited all over the world.
 Some of her work had been featured in the publications American Craft, Metalsmith, Ornament, Southwest Art, The New York Times, and the books: Color on Metal, 500 Brooches and 500 Necklaces.

-After Hurricane Ike in 2008 inundated her West Galveston island studio she received a CERF+ Emergency Grant and CERF+ Emergency Revovery Loan.
+After Hurricane Ike in 2008 inundated her West Galveston Island studio she received a CERF+ Emergency Grant and CERF+ Emergency Recovery Loan.

 She is best known for her mixed media jewelry in which she transforms 2-D images into 3-D objects.
 The images serve the same purpose in the pieces as a gemstone would, drawing the viewer in and focusing their attention.
 Her images and inspiration come from art history, iconography, metaphor, and memory.
 She has also been inspired by the artist, Rene Magritte.
 One of her favorite forms of jewelry to create are brooches, "because there are fewer restrictions," and much of her work is done in series based on a central theme.
 Many of her brooches have a "narrative" where the jewelry is meant to convey part of a story.
 In some of her jewelry, she uses images of reproductions of paintings which she transfers onto polymer clay.
 The reproductions are further "enhanced" with colored pencils and then framed in various metal designs created by Falkenhagen.
 Falkenhagen also uses hard wax in her surface treatments of her transferred images.